tckmn/ascii-checkers-club/AIplan.md

           piecescore *= -1
         totalscore += piecescore
       return totalscore

+The basic idea is that the weight of non-promoted pieces depends on their position on the board.
+Pieces either gaurding the back rows or advancing to the very top are worth more.
+Also, the weight of promoted pieces does not depend on board position.
+This is to allow the endgame to function properly, otherwise the pieces will stick to the edges instead of going after the opponent.
+It is important to note that large values are good for the AI.

 - OddLlama - and here is that pseudocode vageuly translated into Python: